robbiekthomas/robbiekthomas/README.md

 - 💬 Ask me about **the latest front-end web development trends**

-- 💙 Connect with me on linked in [robbiekthomas](https://www.linkedin.com/in/robbiekthomas/)
+- 💙 Connect with me on LinkedIn [robbiekthomas](https://www.linkedin.com/in/robbiekthomas/)

 - 📫 How to reach me **robbiekt@gmail.com**